 It is important to plan out your internship.
 Start from interning with Counsels and then opt for law firms.
 You should also mix governmental corporate internship.
 You don’t need to be specific in law school; try out different platforms so that you are sure at a later stage.
 While interning everyone has to go through the phase of trivial work.
 Even researching some basic points or finding case laws should be taken as an opportunity to learn.
 If you take interest and work diligently and quickly brief your seniors about your work, I am sure you would attract the firm’s attention for a PPO.

 I think your CGPA does play a role in securing an internship and later college placements.
-As a member of placement committee I had observed most of the top tier law firms has one of the requirement to interview candidates who are among top 20 in their batch.
+As a member of placement committee I had observed most of the top tier law firms has one of the requirement to interview candidates who are among top twenty in their batch.
 For students who have no contacts in the law firm, it is necessary to secure good CGPA.
 College is fascinating and it a fun life but my only advice is that they shouldn’t ignore their studies.
 Even if you are not a topper but it is important to stay focused.
 Be aware of the happening in the legal world and try to gain more practical experiences.

 What was your motivation behind pursuing an LL.M.?
-Was it a career requirement or a further pursuit of education?

 I always wanted to pursue LL.M.
 Initially I was confused from where I should do it.
 It’s important to know the area one wants to cover in their LL.M program.
 LL.M provides a path to develop one’s skill and knowledge in a particular field of law.
 Once I was sure about the course I wanted to take, I decided to pursue an LL.M.

 How did LL.M. from Queen Mary, University of London happen?
-Which other Universities were on your shortlist?
-How should one go about choosing a university?

 I always had an inclination for studying arbitration in depth, as in recent times the commercial world is taking a path towards dispute resolution mechanisms such as arbitration and mediation.
 Through my extensive research I found out that Queen Mary is one of the few universities which has also a well-known School of International Arbitration and is a well-respected member of the Arbitration community.
 The courses are designed in such a manner that they would provide an excellent foundation to the professional career in arbitration, focusing on both practice and procedure.